Five Ws: Usage in rhetoric

 The method of questions was also used for the systematic exegesis of a text.

 In the 16th century, Thomas Wilson wrote in English verse:

 In the United States in the 19th century, William Cleaver Wilkinson popularized the "Three Ws" – What?
 Why?
 What of it? – as a method of Bible study in the 1880s, although he did not claim originality.
-This eventually became the "Five Ws", but the application was rather different from that in journalism:
+This eventually became the "Five W's", but the application was rather different from that in journalism:

 "What?
 Why?
 What of it?" is a plan of study of alliterative methods for the teacher emphasized by Professor W.C.
 Wilkinson not as original with himself but as of venerable authority.
 "It is, in fact," he says, "an almost immemorial orator's analysis.
 First the facts, next the proof of the facts, then the consequences of the facts.
-This analysis has often been expanded into one known as "The Five Ws": "When?
+This analysis has often been expanded into one known as "The Five W's": "When?
 Where?
 Who?
 What?
 Why?"
 Hereby attention is called, in the study of any lesson: to the date of its incidents; to their place or locality; to the person speaking or spoken to, or to the persons introduced, in the narrative; to the incidents or statements of the text; and, finally, to the applications and uses of the lesson teachings.

-The "Five Ws" (and one H) were memorialized by Rudyard Kipling in his Just So Stories (1902), in which a poem, accompanying the tale of The Elephant's Child, opens with:
+The "Five W's" (and one H) were memorialized by Rudyard Kipling in his Just So Stories (1902), in which a poem, accompanying the tale of The Elephant's Child, opens with:

 By 1917, the "Five Ws" were being taught in high-school journalism classes, and by 1940, the tendency of journalists to address all of the "Five Ws" within the lead paragraph of an article was being characterized as old-fashioned and fallacious:

-Starting in the 2000s, the Five Ws were sometimes misattributed to Kipling, especially in the management and quality literature, and contrasted with the five whys.
+Starting in the 2000s, the Five Ws were sometimes misattributed to Rudyard Kipling (referred to as "The Kipling Method"), especially in the management and quality literature, and contrasted with the five whys.